Orca-63/Grasp/README.md

 5. Open a Pull Request

-Built with 💙 by students, for students.

 ---

-**Start collaborating today!** Join thousands of students already using Grasp to excel in their studies together.
+**Start collaborating today!** Built with 💙 by students, for students - a platform designed to help peers excel in their studies together.